 The Carbon Buster’s Home Energy Handbook, Slowing climate change and saving money, by Godo Stoyke

 Get all those hard to find energy related numbers like efficiency ratings, payback periods, and CO2 savings in one tidy and value-packed bundle.
 Save up to $17,000 in 5 years by implementing Stoyke’s suggested actions.
-(Purchase through Paypal by clicking the book cover image in the left sidebar.)
-Reviews Benefits CB Handbook Info

 Green Remodeling, Changing the World one Room at a Time by David Johnston and Kim Master, LEED AP

 This easy to read resource gives readers all the necessary background on green building issues, plus a project by project guide of interior and exterior upgrades that lays out opportunities to go green including brief blurbs on what makes a material greener.
-(Purchase through Paypal by clicking the book cover image in the left sidebar.)
+(Purchase through Amazon.ca by clicking the book cover image in the left sidebar.)